promod/promod4/readme.txt

 FORCED COMMANDS

 All these dvars are forced by Promod (automatically), make sure they stay untouched/within range to avoid being punished!
-Note that these does not apply to Shoutcasters.
+Note that these does not apply in Shoutcaster mode.

 dynent_active 0
 rate 25000